DecRodgers/ToDo-Task-Webapp/README.md

 This is a simple TODO application built with a React & TypeScript frontend and ASP.NET Core Web API.
 It allows users to add, update, and delete tasks.

+## Status

+- Initial Backend code done
+- Some unit tests added
+- Frontend started, learning components to add form for new/edit functions and a component for a table

 ## Features

 - Add a new task with name, priority, and status.